solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     from the Visual Studio publish profile, consult the [Microsoft documentation] for the manual setup steps

-# Hands on Lab: Azure Function with PostgreSQL (Python)
+# Hands-on Lab: Azure Function with PostgreSQL (Python)

-In this hands on lab you will create an HTTP Function Application using Visual Studio Code and Python.
+In this hands-on lab you will create an HTTP Function Application using Visual Studio Code and Python.
 The HTTP Function Application will connect to an Azure Database for PostgreSQL Flexible Server and display database information.